image

 I am amazed that a design that we make can easily incorporate floral product from such diverse places as California, Florida, Oregon, Hawaii, Holland, Central and South America, Australia, Canada and even the Middle East!

-We buy our flowers fresh from wholesale vendors who are commmited to high standards of excellence in their products and in their business practices.
+We buy our flowers fresh from vendors who are commmited to high standards of excellence in their products and in their business practices.
 We encourage them, in turn, to seek sources whose methods are ethical, humane and environmentally sound.
-We wish to reward companies with our business that are kind to their employees, and who are ecologically aware.
+We wish to reward companies with our business that are kind to their employees, who are ecologically aware, and whenever possible, who are local.

 At Rittners we work hard to keep our courses reasonably priced and our floral product quality high.